-Lifeworld approach to care provides care has been developed through a 10-year research project that focused on: Interpreting the Meaning of Existence for a Person with Motor Neurone Disease, and their Family Carer(s).
+Lifeworld's approach to providing care has been developed through a 10-year research project focused on Interpreting the Meaning of Existence for a Person with Motor Neurone Disease and their Family Carer(s).

 Denise is a consultant occupational therapist, researcher, publisher, and educator with over 20 years of field experience in assessing and treating clients across the NHS, Social Services, and private sector companies.

-Denise has extensive experience covering a range of services: community rehabilitation, rapid response, falls, housing, palliative and end-of-life care and case management; this involved assessing and treating clients in their own homes based on their needs ranging from major trauma, orthopaedics, acquired brain injury, amputee, chronic pain, progressive neurological diseases, and terminal illness.
+Denise has extensive experience covering a range of services: community rehabilitation, rapid response, falls, housing, neurological, palliative and end-of-life care and case management. this involved assessing and treating clients in their own homes based on their needs.
+For example, major trauma, orthopaedics, acquired brain injury, amputee, chronic pain, progressive neurological conditions, and terminal illness.